Auto Lemon Law

 It is a common question.
 You have purchased a brand new car, one that is supposed to work properly.
 If it doesn't work properly, why doesn't the manufacturer just take it back and give you another one?
-Why do you have to use the lemon law to fix this problem?
+Why do you have to use the Lemon Law to fix this problem?

 This is a David vs. Goliath situation.
-You are one person going up against a billion dollar organization.
-The lemon law provides a common ground where your voice will be heard and your situation will be reviewed.
+You are one person going up against a billion-dollar organization.
+The Lemon Law provides a common ground where your voice will be heard and your situation will be reviewed.
 While most people do not want to go the litigious route, the law provides a very feasible solution to your automobile problems.

-What determines a reasonable number of repair attempts.
-What is a reasonable number?
-It depends on the State's statute.
+What determines a reasonable number of repair attempts?
+It depends on your state's statute.
 In Pennsylvania and New Jersey, two states we handle, we use three warranty attempts as a guideline.
 In PA, the first repair must be made in the first 12 months or 12,000 miles.
-In NJ, the first repair must be made in the first 18,000 miles or 24 months.
-In DE, the first repair must be made in the first year, regardless of mileage.
+In NJ, the first repair must be made in the first 24,000 miles or 24 months.
+In Delaware, the first repair must be made in the first year, regardless of mileage.

 The Lemon Law also sometimes applies to vehicles which are in the shop for extended periods of time within the first year, regardless of whether it's one constant problem or a series of problems.
 The Pennsylvania Lemon Law for example, covers cars in the shop 30 days in the first year.
 The New Jersey Lemon Law applies to cars in the shop 20 days in the first year.

-Remedies under the auto lemon law are based upon the severity of the situation.
-You could be looking at a new car, or full buyback, or perhaps a partial refund or extended warranty and continued ownership of the car.
+Remedies under the auto Lemon Law are based upon the severity of the situation.
+You could be looking at a new car, or full buyback, or perhaps a partial refund or extended warranty along with continued ownership of the car.
 In most cases, the legal representation under the Lemon Law is cost-free.